smda250/louisville-aqi/README.md

-# louisville-aqi
-Map analysis of the trend between greenspaces and AQI in Louisville/Jefferson County Kentucky
+# The effect of greenspace on air quality: an analysis of Jefferson County, Kentucky